firesofmay/cryogen-blog/resources/templates/md/posts/2015-08-26-setup-cryogen.md

  :layout :post
  :tags ["github"]}

 For quite sometime I have been looking for a nice way to setup my blog.
-I have looked at various options but wasn't happy with any of those.
+I have looked at various options but wasn't happy with any of them.

 My main criteria was:
-- I should be able to edit it within Emacs/Or another nice Markdown Editor.
+- I should be able to edit it within Emacs/Another nice Markdown Editor.
 - It should be markdown based so I don't face weird editor issues.
 - Code highlighting should work for Clojure.
 - It should work on mobile/desktop nicely.